guoyanghg/Hearthstone/README.md

 ![rarity](screenshots/rarity.png)

-For both searching method, paginaion is implemented and there is also a filter for user to get data of distinct Cost.
+For both searching methods, pagination is implemented and there is also a filter for the user to get data of distinct Cost.

 ![paginantion](screenshots/pagination.png)
 ![cards](screenshots/cards.png)
 ![filter](screenshots/filter.png)
 ![singlecard](screenshots/singlecard.png)

-Users can also get the card back information form cardback Interface.
+Users can also get the card back information form the Cardback Interface.

 ![cardback](screenshots/cardback.png)
 ![singlecardback](screenshots/singlecardback.png)

-UI layout is implemented mainly based on Bootstrap 4.4 and there is also some customed CSS.
-The architeture for backend is Node + Express + EJS.
+The UI layout is implemented mainly based on Bootstrap 4.4 and there is also some customed CSS.
+The architecture for the backend is Node + Express + EJS.
 Because there are some broken image links so I use plain JS in the client end to handle the 404 ERROR and replace them with the default image

 ## Getting Started